What type of content do you primarily create?

 The improvement in quality was generally positive, but not as dramatic as some of the other methods.

-Even now, it's tough to get LLMs to consistently give accurate results, especially for mathematical or reasoning problems.
+Even now, it's tough to get ChatGPT to consistently give accurate results, especially for mathematical or reasoning problems.
 Depending on what you're working on, you might want to use some of the following prompt principles to optimize for correctness instead of quality.

-On the plus side, the larger models tend to perform better on correctness, so by using GPT-3.5 or GPT-4, you're already stacking the deck in your favor.
+On the plus side, the larger ChatGPT models tend to perform better on correctness, so by using GPT-3.5 or GPT-4, you're already stacking the deck in your favor.

 But with principled instructions, you get a double boost with larger models: the research team's results showed that their principled instructions worked better on these models than on smaller models.

-1. Give multiple examples
+1. Include multiple examples in your prompts

 Implement example-driven prompting (Use few-shot prompting).